 - Incoming freshman reports are ran beginning each February for the upcoming new aid year to begin determining eligibility for new first-time freshman. - End of term processes are completed at the end of every term after grades are posted for continuing students.
-This process will verify many items such as income, GPA, benchmarks, max time frame for eligibility and changes in enrollment. - Census processes are completed on the 15th day of each term to lock courses for that term. (this process follows the RSRENRL process that runs just after midnight of the 14th day to lock all courses at the top of ROAENRL) - Official withdrawal processes are completed weekly to determine students who have withdrawn from all courses during a term, while unofficial withdrawal processes are completed at the end of each term to determine students who simply stopped attending but did not officially withdraw. - Dual enrollment rosters are received just before the beginning of each term and students are manually verified for eligibility. - Transfer processes begin before each term and will run until each transfer student has been determined for eligibility - Non-Traditional HOPE processes begin after the start of each term.
-The Lottery Coordinator proactively identifies and monitors eligibility for this group of students. - Certification processes are completed each term ensuring that Banner and the state E-grands system balance.
+This process will verify many items such as income, GPA, benchmarks, max time frame for eligibility and changes in enrollment. - Census processes are completed on the 15th day of each term to lock courses for that term. (this process follows the RSRENRL process that runs just after midnight of the 14th day to lock all courses at the top of ROAENRL) - Official withdrawal processes are completed weekly to determine students who have withdrawn from all courses during a term, while unofficial withdrawal processes are completed at the end of each term to determine students who simply stopped attending but did not officially withdraw. - Dual enrollment rosters are received just before the beginning of each term and students are manually verified for eligibility. - Transfer processes begin before each term and will run until each transfer student has been determined for eligibility - Non-Traditional HOPE processes begin after the start of each term. - Certification processes are completed each term ensuring that Banner and the state FAST system balance.